 Even as we were assembling them, Big Nugget wanted a pair of gloves for herself and to eat a granola bar.
 It was a great teaching moment and allowed me to explain, again, that other people needed these items more than she did in that moment.

-We put them into my car and keep them until we see someone on the street corner or stop light.
+We put the kindness bags into my car and keep them until we see someone on the street corner or stop light.
 It’s an easy way to provide some practical help.
 Most of all, we are teaching her compassion for others and that giving is just as fun as receiving.
 That this Christmas season isn’t about just Santa lists and Christmas lights but spreading hope and love through acts of kindness.